Skip to main content

 Critical Requirement: Business Associate Agreement (BAA)

-Any IT provider that accesses, stores, transmits, or maintains ePHI on your behalf is a Business Associate under HIPAA.
-They must sign a BAA before providing services.
+Any IT provider that touches your patient data is a Business Associate under HIPAA.
+They must sign a BAA before starting work.

-If an IT company won't sign a BAA, do not use them.
-You will be liable for any breaches they cause.
+If an IT company won't sign a BAA, don't hire them.
+You pay for any breaches they cause.

 HIPAA-Compliant IT Checklist